We structure our work in two programs: THEMED LABS and the CIVIC ACCELERATOR.

 Demonstrate small, strategic wins to create momentum for larger, systemic change.

 Employ public-centered design practices and model building with and not for, given the challenges of inequity and misrepresentation when creating solutions for public challenges.
+We credit and thank civic engagement and community technology expert Laurenellen McCann for her leadership on this issue.

 Partner with best-in-class designers, data scientists, and developers aligned with our values and open source principles.